 out.pngand admire 🙂

-I have added Part-of-Speech tags and very basic edge overlap management and might add more eye candy later (curved/coloured edges ?).
-You can link the library in your code as well.
+DependenSee can render part-of-speech tags as well as manages very basic edge overlap.
+You can also link the library in your code.
 An example is given below.
-Comments and queries are welcome.
-You can also find the source at github.
+Comments/queries are welcome and you can also find the source at github.